intel/iasimage/README.md

 iasimage
 -----------

-iasimage is a utility program for creating Intel Automotive Service (IAS) images, a binary file format understood by Intel© Slim Bootloader to load and initialize Operating Systems or Hypervisor.
+iasimage is a utility program for creating Intel Automotive Service (IAS) images, a binary file format understood by bootloaders to load and initialize Operating Systems or Hypervisors.

 iasimage supports the following features: